 The First 21 Days Are The Toughest

 When I was first diagnosed with an autoimmune thyroid disorder and began changing my eating habits, I realized from past experience that the first 21 to 30 days were the most important.
 The reason for this is because for those people who are accustomed to eating junk food on a frequent basis, it will usually take at least 21 days to really make eating healthy your new habit.
 In other words, if you can make it through the first 21 days without eating junk food, then it gets much easier after this initial period.
+Of course many people I consult with have already changed their eating habits dramatically, as some have been eating gluten free for a long time and rarely eat processed foods.
+On the other hand, there are people I speak with who need to make some changes to their diet.

 Put Together A Food Diary

 Before beginning your thyroid diet, it’s also a good idea to write down everything you eat for at least one week.
-This not only includes the major meals you eat, but every snack, beverage, etc. This will make you more aware of what you’re putting into your body, and if you’re working with a natural doctor then it will also provide them with valuable information as they assist you in the process of eating healthier.
+This not only includes the major meals you eat, but every snack, beverage, etc. This will make you more aware of what you’re putting into your body, and if you’re working with a natural healthcare professional then it will also provide them with valuable information as they assist you in the process of eating healthier.
 After all, many of us think we’re eating healthy, when in reality we’re eating foods that aren’t too good for us, are difficult to digest, etc.

 Hypothyroid diet vs. Hyperthyroid diet

-Obviously not everyone has the same thyroid condition, and someone with a hypothyroid disorder might wonder if they need to be on a different thyroid diet than someone who has hyperthyroidism.
+Of course not everyone has the same condition, and someone with a hypothyroid disorder might wonder if they need to be on a different thyroid diet than someone who has hyperthyroidism.
 This is definitely true with regards to some of the nutritional supplements and herbs, as while there is some overlap in this area, people with hypothyroidism will need some different nutritional supplements when compared to people with hyperthyroidism.

 Important Rules To Any Thyroid Diet

 The third and final rule is that you should eat regularly, as upon eating breakfast you should try to go no longer than a couple of hours in between meals.
 Once again, this will help to keep your blood sugar levels stable.
 And in addition to helping to minimize the amount of stress on your adrenal glands, eating well and keeping your blood sugar levels stable will also make it easier to lose weight, if that is what you’re trying to do.
-I personally was trying to gain weight when I was on my thyroid diet, so I made sure to eat a good amount of quality protein, but still followed these same three rules.
+I personally was trying to gain weight when I was on my thyroid diet, so I made sure to eat a good amount of nutrient dense foods, but still followed these same three rules.

 Here’s What I Eat